 - explanation of why the applicant and the applicant’s environment are suitable for the project

-The applicant should also account a list of their published works from the last 5 years.
+The applicant should also present a list of their published works from the last 5 years.

-If an application is for an extension of a previous application, the above instructions apply.
-However, such an application should include a presentation of the work that has been carried out within the project (max 10 000 characters).
+If the application is for an extension of a previous application, the above instructions apply.
+However, such an application should include a presentation of the work that has been carried out within the project (max.
+10,000 characters).

 An application for funding for equipment should include a project description that briefly outlines the sub-projects that will make use of the equipment.

 A university, faculty, institution or individual researcher may apply for the above.
 The application must specify an accountable principal applicant.

 The main applicant must be an individual, with the exception of that stated in C.

 The Foundation does not grant funding for doctoral students nor emeriti.

 Applications not fulfilling the above requirements will not be considered.